Open Science · Diffusion MRI · Microstructure Imaging

 Diffusion MRI can see inside living tissue without a scalpel.
 It can infer the diameter of an axon, the density of cell membranes, the permeability of a soma wall — all from the way water molecules move.
 This is one of the most remarkable capabilities in modern medicine.

-Not for lack of trying.
 The scientists who built this field are rigorous, inventive, and deeply committed to getting it right.
-Validation has happened — but bespoke, each group building its own simulation, its own ground truth, its own interpretation of what the model should recover.
-Brilliant work, done in isolation, with tools that were difficult to build and harder to share.
-The supporting code is often unpublished, the methodology unreproducible not by choice but by circumstance.
-What survives in the literature is the claim.
-What does not survive is the chain of evidence behind it.
+Validation happens constantly — but often bespoke, each group building its own simulation, its own ground truth, its own interpretation of what a model should recover.
+Excellent work, frequently done in isolation, with tools that were difficult to build and harder to share.
+What survives in the literature is the claim; what is hardest to carry alongside it is the chain of evidence behind it.

-This is not a failure of the people.
-It is a failure of infrastructure.
-And infrastructure is exactly what has become possible to build.
+None of this is a shortcoming of the people; the ideas are excellent.
+It's a gap in shared infrastructure — and infrastructure is exactly what has become possible to build.

-Physics governs water diffusion in biological tissue completely and without ambiguity.
-The Bloch-Torrey equation is not a hypothesis.
-Brownian motion in restricted geometries is not a conjecture.
-These are the specification.
-Everything else — every model, every protocol, every clinical claim — is an implementation that either satisfies the specification or does not.
+Physics governs water diffusion in biological tissue.
+The Bloch-Torrey equation is not a hypothesis; Brownian motion in restricted geometries is not a conjecture.
+These are the specification — and every model, every protocol, every clinical claim is an implementation we can measure against it.

-Monte Carlo simulation is the compiler.
-Given a substrate geometry, a permeability, a relaxation time, and an acquisition waveform, simulation produces ground truth signal with no approximation beyond the physical assumptions themselves.
-It does not negotiate with analytical convenience.
-It does not care about publication deadlines.
+Monte Carlo simulation is how we generate that reference.
+Given a substrate geometry, a permeability, a relaxation time, and an acquisition waveform, it produces a signal with no approximation beyond the physical assumptions themselves — a neutral ground truth anyone can compare against.

 Physics-Grounded Agent Development · How dmipy is built · dmrai-lab